hotosm/s3-logs-analyzer/Readme.md

 - `S3_LOGS_LOCATION`: S3 logs location to analyze.
   **Example:** `'s3://bucket-name/prefix-name/account-id/region/source-bucket-name/`

 - `QUERY_FILE_PATH`: The local file path to the SQL query file you want to execute with Athena.
+Find a sample query created here in this (repo)[./query.sql] .
+You can use the same if your log pattern is default log pattern from s3 server logs.
   **Example:** `/path/to/your/query.sql`

 - `PARQUET_UPLOAD_LOCATION`: The S3 location where the resulting Parquet file should be uploaded.
+It will contain result of analysis that you can download and query later on.
   **Example:** `s3://your-result-bucket/path/to/results.parquet`

 ### Optional